-Azure is Microsoft's cloud platform.
-Azure is a comprehensive set of cloud services that developers and IT professionals use to build, deploy and manage applications through Microsoft's global network of data centers.
+Microsoft Azure is a comprehensive set of cloud services that developers and IT professionals use to build, deploy and manage applications through Microsoft's global network of data centers.
 It allows services to be deployed as and when required.
 Charges are made for what is used making it an extremely flexible and cost effective solution.
 The Loadbalancer.org Enterprise Azure cloud based load balancer allows customers to rapidly deploy and configure a feature rich load balancing solution within the Azure cloud.